Career Definition for an Electrical Engineer

 Career and Economic Outlook

 The U.S. Bureau of Labor Statistics (BLS) reports that 188,300 electrical engineering jobs existed in 2016.
 The BLS also states that job growth is expected to be nine percent for the 2016-2026 decade.
 As of May 2017, the median annual wage for electrical engineers was $95,060.

 Find schools that offer these popular programs

 Those pursuing careers as electrical engineers may be interested in related jobs, including electrical engineering technicians or electricians.

 Electrical Engineering Technician

-The BLS expects a 2% decline in the number of jobs in this profession from 2014 to 2024, due to a decrease in traditional manufacturing.
+The BLS expects a 2% increase in the number of jobs for electrical and electronics engineering technicians from 2016 to 2026, due to a decrease in traditional manufacturing.
 However, jobs will become more available in the computer and mobile technology industry.
-In May of 2015, the BLS estimated that electrical engineering technicians received an average salary of $61,130.
+In May of 2017, the BLS estimated that electrical engineering technicians received a median salary of $63,660.

 If working with power and electrical equipment is desired, becoming an electrician could be the right choice.
 Electricians read and interpret blueprints, install wiring and electrical fixtures, troubleshoot problems and make necessary repairs, oversee electrical technicians and make sure all regulations and codes are adhered to.
 Training at a technical school or in a 4-year apprenticeship is how most enter this field, and licensing is required in most states.
-Faster than average employment growth for this occupation of 14% is expected by the BLS between 2014 and 2024.
-It also reported that the average salary of electricians in 2015 was $51,880.
+Average employment growth for this occupation of 9% is expected by the BLS between 2016 and 2026.
+It also reported that the median salary of electricians in 2017 was $54,110.